16–19 Bursary Fund

 - Incomplete applications won’t be processed

-- Fund are limited – apply early for the best chance of support.
+- Funds are limited – apply early for the best chance of support.

 Please read our ‘How To’ Guide to help you access the portal and submit your application step-by-step.
 The guide includes instructions on how to upload evidence, complete the required sections, and electronically sign your application.